project-chip/connectedhomeip/examples/contact-sensor-app/linux/README.md

 # Matter Linux Contact Sensor Example

 An example showing the use of CHIP on the Linux.
-The document will describe how to build and run Matter Linux Contact Sensor Example on Raspberry Pi.
-This doc is tested on **Ubuntu for Raspberry Pi Server 20.04 LTS (aarch64)** and **Ubuntu for Raspberry Pi Desktop 20.10 (aarch64)**
+This document will describe how to build and run Matter Linux Contact Sensor Example on Raspberry Pi.
+This document is tested on **Ubuntu for Raspberry Pi Server 20.04 LTS (aarch64)** and **Ubuntu for Raspberry Pi Desktop 20.10 (aarch64)**